 - Static IPv4

-You can use the topic about how to connect to putty for more details.
+You can use the topic about How to Use Putty to Connect a Linux VPS for more details.

 1- Update Centos 7